EdalScript/expenses-tracker/README.md

 - 100% vanilla JavaScript and CSS3.

 ### What's next?: </br>
-- Tips about how to save your money on a side
+- Tips on how to save your money
 - A monthly stat of your income/expense
 - User will be able to change the currency